The New York Mets (42-47) are on the road to face the San Diego Padres (42-47) at Petco Park on Sunday with the three-ga...

 Since their 1998 World Series defeat the Padres only managed to top the National League West Division two more times which occurred in back-to-back seasons in 2005 and 2006 as they won 82 games (in the 2005 season) and 88 games (in the 2006 season).

 It meant they earned back-to-back postseason appearances but on both occasions they fell to the St Louis Cardinals in the NLDS and from there they entered another drought without seeing any postseason action until the 2020 season.

 While the 2020 MLB season was shortened due to the COVID-19 pandemic which saw the league play 60 games instead of the normal 162 game season, it saw the Padres end a 14-year hiatus without any postseason action.

 The Padres ended the regular season with 37 wins as they finished in second place in the National League West Division which gave them a shot at the Wildcard round, where they defeated the St Louis Cardinals 2-1.
 They advanced to the NLDS but faced a tough competitor when they met the Los Angeles Dodgers who dismantled them 3-0.

-If you are a fan of the San Diego Padres, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Padres have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the San Diego Padres, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the San Diego Padres have the star power to make it all the way to the World Series in 2023?

-Coming into just his third season in MLB, Fernando Tatis Jr is one of the most exciting offensive prospects in the league and will be the key to the Padres success in 2021.
+Coming into just his fourth season in MLB, Fernando Tatis Jr is one of the most exciting offensive players in the league and will be the key to the Padres success in 2022.